LauraBertola/Tutorials/WGS (high depth)/Exercises.md

 screen ls
 ```

 It should show you that you have a screen session called 'index'.
-To attach to the screen session again, for example to check if it is finished yet, do:
+To attach to the screen session again, for example to check if the run is finished yet, do:
 ```
 screen -r index
 ```